There are various causes of blistering gel coat and not all of them are as serious as one might first think.

 This is NOT osmosis blistering, it is just water blistering under a paint finish and although cosmetically not good, structurally insignificant.

-If you can imagine the hull as a thick, but very fine filter, allowing water to pass through exceptionally slowly, because of the fineness of the mesh, it is so slow that the water evaporates away on the inside of the hull instead of dripping through.
+If you can imagine the hull as a thick, but very fine filter, allowing water to pass through exceptionally slowly because of the fineness of the mesh, it is so slow that the water evaporates away on the inside of the hull instead of dripping through.
 This action is normal, but at some stage, the water that is in the laminate starts to break down and dissolve the stray chemicals left in the lay up, these new compounds are much denser than the water that helped create them, and because the mesh (the hull) is so fine, they cannot escape.

-The majority of grp vessels have myriads of small voids throughout the construction; it is thought that it is these voids that become the starting point for initial breakdown into new chemicals.
+The majority of grp vessels have myriads of small voids throughout the construction; it is thought that these voids become the starting point for initial breakdown into new chemicals.
 More water continues to combine with them and increase their volume and density but as their escape route is blocked, they form blisters to make enough room, this slow process continues until they are released by gel coat removal and flushing all reaction chemicals away.
-In extreme cases the laminate can be forced t o delaminate as the pressure of the blister fluid increases, when formation of blister fluid is deep within the laminate.
+In extreme cases the laminate can be forced to delaminate as the pressure of the blister fluid increases, when formation of blister fluid is deep within the laminate.

 Download PDF article